 Let's stop arguing about "who dun it?" -- and get on to the problems of who's going to do it -- namely, who is going to do the job of teaching the increased thousands who appear at the front doors of our schools seeking our fabled American freedom of educational opportunity.

 Everyone in this room could retire to a shady college campus and compose an ideal educational program, new, from buildings to curriculum content.
 I like "Utopias," too, especially when the setting is a lush, Gauguin Island in the South Pacific.
-But, for most of us who are not [speech untranslateable] Plato's, this is a waste of time.
+But, for most of us, this is a waste of time.

 In Chicago we are not waiting for new, specially-trained teachers, or new, shiny buildings, or recommendations from some new educational research project.
 Instead, we are using our existing teachers, existing buildings, and our present sources of ideas, in order to plan educational programs and procedures suitable for the revolutionary problems we face today -- when each September our schools open their doors to 16,000 additional students.